 The Director of Field Education advises students in their field education work and supervises this aspect of the student's program, including the integration of apostolic work, on-site supervision, and theological reflection seminars.
-Through seminars and dialogue with on-site Supervisors, the Field Education Director enables Supervisors to better assist students under their direction.
-The Field Education Director is also responsible for developing and maintaining a Handbook of DSPT Field Education Placement Sites and a Field Education Handbook describing the role and function of the Director, Supervisors, and any theological reflection leaders.
+Through seminars and dialogue with on-site Supervisors, the Field Education Director enables supervisors to better assist students under their direction.

-M.Div.
-Complementary Curriculum.
-Both lay and ordained ministry students may pursue the complementary curriculum in addition to the three-year M.Div. program.
-It allows lay ministry students to gain a greater breadth of knowledge in theology and allows clerical ministry students to complete the four years of theological study canonically required for ordination in the Roman Catholic Church and substantially to fulfill the course requirements of the Program of Priestly Formation (PPF) which are not entirely met by the three-year M.Div. program.
-Students in the Complementary Curriculum take an additional 15 units of coursework divided as follows: 3 units in Sacred Scripture, 9 units in systematic theology, and a 3 unit elective.
+MDiv Complementary Curriculum allows clerical students to complete the four years of theological study canonically required for ordination in the Roman Catholic Church as outlined in the Program of Priestly Formation (PPF) and the formation documents of the Western Dominican Province.
+Students take an additional 15 units of coursework as follows: 3 units in Sacred Scripture, 9 units in systematic theology, and a 3 unit preaching course.